StructuralNeurobiologyLab/SyConn/docs/doc.md

 ## Installation
 We recommend installing the latest Anaconda release.
 Then set up the python environment:
 ```
-conda create -n py36 python=3.6 anaconda
+conda create -n pysy python=3.6 anaconda
-source activate py36
+source activate pysy
 ```
-In order to use the GPU during inference cuda and cudNN are required, either download and install cuda 8.0 and cudnn5 or use conda (untested):
+In order to use the GPU during inference cuda and cudNN are required, either download and install cuda 8.0 and cudnn 5 or use conda (untested):
 ```
 conda install cudatoolkit=8.0 cudnn=5
 ```